 - Signage – $2,000

 - Working capital for building rent, payroll, and other operating expenses – $??

 - Shop renovations and modifications – $??

 Steps to Starting an Auto Repair Shop

-While many auto repair shops don’t necessarily require a prime, high-traffic location, it can provide visibility and potentially more customers.
-These locations however come with a higher price tag.
+While an automotive repair shop doesn’t necessarily require a prime, high-traffic location, it can provide visibility and potentially more customers.
+These locations, however, come with a higher price tag or rent cost.

 Related: Choosing a business location

-There are no licenses required specifically for auto repair shops, however there are local, state and federal registrations depending on where the business is located such as a sales tax permit, Employer Identification Number, and Occupancy Permit among others.
+There are no licenses required specifically for auto repair shops; however, there are some general local, state, and federal business registrations such as a sales tax permit, Employer Identification Number, and Occupancy Permit, among others.

 The Environmental Protection Agency (EPA) does have some oversight over repair businesses with disposing vehicle waste like old motor oil.